crashappsec/chalk/src/docs/core-hashing.md

 # IDs and Hashing in Chalk

+**NOTE** this document is still WIP

 Chalk uses cryptographic hashing (SHA-256) to help uniquely identify artifacts.
-Key to this is the concept of the *Chalk Hash*, which is a normalized hash of an artifact, without a chalk mark inserted.
+Key to this is the concept of the _Chalk Hash_, which is a normalized hash of an artifact, without a chalk mark inserted.

 The normalized hash is generally used to create the `CHALK_ID`